Have you recently invested your marketing budget in social media ads to increase brand awareness online?

 In Summary…

-Social media channels may continue to grow and evolve, but that doesn’t mean that email marketing is no longer effective.
+Social media channels may continue to grow and evolve, but email marketing is still more effective.
+Email marketing can gain more reach than just relying on social media campaigns.